weszzy/studyTracker/README.md

 4. Click the "Add Study" button to add the study entry to the list.

 5. To delete a study entry, click the "x" button next to it.

+6. The study entries are automatically cached in the browser, so they will persist even after refreshing the page.

+7. Use the theme toggle button (located in the top right corner of the study tracker) to switch between light and dark themes based on your preference.

 ## License
 This project is licensed under the MIT License.